lzh-mb-mod/EnhancedBattleTest/README.md

 - If the mod crashed without entering Main menu:

-  - If the game updated, wait for mod update.
+  - Try to run `EnhancedBattleTest-Alternative.bat` instead of `EnhancedBattleTest.bat`.

+    This works for some people.
 Or:

   - Reinstall the mod.
 If not working:

-  - Try to run `EnhancedBattleTest-Alternative.bat` instead of `EnhancedBattleTest.bat`.

-    This works for some people.
+  - Wait for mod update.
+I would appreciate it if you sent the crash report to me, details below.

 - If the mod crashed when clicking buttons in main menu:

-  - Please read `How to customize characters` section and follow instructions in it.
-Or you can wait for mod update.
+  - If you customized characters, please make sure the files you modified are syntax correct.
+You can reinstall the mod if you cannot get it work.

 - If the mod crashed when selecting numbers in battle config UI: